zapata-engineering/orquestra-core/docs/guides/interfaces.rst

 `L-BFGS-B` doesn't support argument called `constraints` and `COBYLA` doesn't support `bounds`.
 So how can you make them fit the same interface, if they have different inputs?

-The way we solved this is that in case of Optimizers, we created an interface which has method `minimize`, which requires providing only `cost_function` and `initial_params`.
-All the extra parameters are passed during the initialization of the Optimizer class, like this:
+In the case of optimizers, Orquestra solves this problem by moving differing parameters into object initialization.
+Constructed optimizers provide `minimize` method that always accepts only `cost_function` and `initial_params` arguments.
+Once constructed, optimizers are fully interchangeable.

 .. literalinclude:: ../examples/interfaces_guide.py
     :start-after: >> Guide code snippet: script showing passing parameters for optimizers